Giuseppe Pagano

 Giuseppe Pagano (20 August 1896 – 22 April 1945) was an Italian architect, notable for his involvement in the movement of rationalist architecture in Italy up to the end of the Second World War.
 He designed exhibitions, furniture and interiors and was an amateur photographer.
 He was also a long-time editor of the magazine Casabella.

 Background

-Giuseppe Pogatschnig was born in Parenzo, Istria, (then in the Austro-Hungarian Empire), now Poreč, part of Croatia.
+Giuseppe Pogatschnig was born to a Jewish family in Parenzo, Istria, (then in the Austro-Hungarian Empire), now Poreč, part of Croatia.
 After attending the Italian language Lyceum in Trieste, he fled to join the Italian army at the onset of the First World War and adopted the Italian name, Pagano.
 He was twice wounded and twice captured but managed to escape.
-In the years immediately following the war, Pagano was associated with Nationalist and pre-Fascist politics, and would be among the founders of the first fascist party of his hometown of Parenzo.
+In the years immediately following the war, Pagano was associated with Nationalist and Pre-Fascist politics and would be among the founders of the first fascist party in his hometown of Parenzo.